-The Dui Hua Special Programs Fellowship is an opportunity for emerging China-focused nonprofit professionals seeking to grow their skills in the human rights space.
+The Dui Hua Fellowship is an opportunity for emerging China-focused nonprofit professionals seeking to grow their skills in the human rights space.
 Dui Hua’s work rests on the premise that positive change is realized through constructive relationships and exchange, and the Fellows Program is an extension of that core belief.

 The Fellows Program provides a stipend and allows candidates to work independently within the general guidelines of a specific project.
-Working with the first fellow, Dui Hua is developing a project for the next fellow and will start the recruiting process in the autumn of 2021.

 If you have a project that you feel aligns with the Dui Hua Fellowship or if you want more information about the program, email us at duihua (at) duihua (dot) org.